 What is AIP?

 AIP is short for Autoimmune Paleo it’s an elimination protocol used to help those with autoimmune disease heal their gut and discover which foods are contributing to their symptoms.
-You can read more about it here.
+You can read more about it in this “What is AIP?” post.
 Ingredients like eggs, nuts, and seed-based spices are omitted on this protocol, so getting creative with flavor profiles is a must.
 AIP helped me heal my body in many ways and put my autoimmune disease in remission.
-You can read more about that here.

 As I mentioned above I love adding citrus to recipes!
 In these AIP meatballs, I also bring in garlic and ginger too because yum!!!!
 You can go fresh with these flavors if you like, the same as my AIP Ginger Lime Wings.
 When using fresh vs dried seasonings you want to multiply the amount by three.
 I keep McCormick Gourmet Valencia Orange Peel in my spice cabinet at all times!
 When I want to hit the easy button on my recipes I rely heavily on my dried spices.

 I use.
 Nordic Ware sheet pan and line it with parchment paper.
 Help keep the mess down and you can cook several meatballs all at once.
 This recipe makes 24 meatballs.
 Perfect for meal prep or meal planning!
 Get customized AIP meal plans with Real Plans!

 A delicious and allergen-free meatballs recipe!
 Perfect family-friendly meal!

 - 2 teaspoons dried orange peel (see post)

 - 2 teaspoons garlic powder

 - 2 tablespoons coconut flour or tiger nut flour